matej-macak/Neuron_Vagrant/README.md

 # Installation

-The installation of Vagrant with Neuron is pretty straightforward and easy.
+The installation of Vagrant with Neuron and Docker images with optional installation of Mods located in `Mods` directory.

 # Vagrant